Great things to do in Amsterdam in autumn

-The summer tourists have gone home and left behind are the locals and the few who already know what we’re about to tell you.
+The summer tourists have gone home and left behind are the locals and the few who already know what you are about to discover.
 Amsterdam is beautiful in autumn!
 The green of spring and summer makes room for the yellows, oranges and reds of fall and blend in perfectly with the picturesque historic city centre.

 Add in one of the historic canals and you have the perfect picture.
 Top that with off-season hotel rates and fewer crowds on the streets and you have the perfect holiday.
-Explore the city on foot with the Vox City Walks or hop on a Fatbike, to explore beyond the city centre.
+Explore the city on foot, for instance with the free walking tours in the City Sightseeing Amsterdam app, or hop on a Fatbike, to explore beyond the city centre.

 Imagine this: it is a warm autumn day, the sun is shining, you joined a canal cruise on the historic Amsterdam canals, the banks are lined with trees dipped in orange, red and yellow, the clear blue sky makes the city look even more beautiful... there is no better way to explore the Dutch capital!